-Students who choose this pre-pharmacy degree program will receive an undergraduate Bachelor of Science degree in the biological and physical sciences with a concentration in pre-pharmacy.
+Students who choose this pre-pharmacy degree program will receive an undergraduate Bachelor of Science degree in biology with a concentration in pre-pharmacy.
 The pre-pharmacy degree concentration is designed for students seeking a graduate or doctoral degree in pharmacy at another institution.
 Generally, the remainder of their doctoral degree can be completed in three or four additional years.

 Pharmacy Degree Articulation Agreement